astridx/meinblog/content/posts/joomla/1die-erste-ansicht-im-backende.en.md

   - Joomla
 ---

 We'll start with the basics.
 For this we create the _View_ in the administration area rudimentary.
-At the end of this text you know how to insert a menu item in the menu of the administration area<!-- \index{menu item (backend)} -->.
+At the end of this text you know how to insert a menu item in the menu of the administration area<!-- \index{menu item!backend} -->.
 Via the menu item you open the view to your component.
 Don't be disappointed: This view contains nothing more than a short text.
 You have a good basis for the next steps.

 > For impatient people: View the changed program code in the [Diff View](https://github.com/astridx/boilerplate/compare/t0...t1)[^github.com/astridx/boilerplate/compare/t0...t1] and incorporate these changes into your development version.